hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 # 1. Getting Started

 This chapter provides information on how to get started with your Hazelcast Node.js client.
-It outlines the requirements, installation and configuration of the client, setting up a cluster, and provides a simple application that uses a distributed map in Node.js client.
+It outlines the requirements, installation, and configuration of the client, setting up a cluster, and provides a simple application that uses a distributed map in Node.js client.

 ## 1.1.
 Requirements

-- Windows, Linux or MacOS
+- Windows, Linux or macOS
 - Node.js 10 or newer
 - Java 8 or newer
 - Hazelcast 4.0 or newer